Aiven-Open/http-connector-for-apache-kafka/README.md

-# Aiven's HTTP Sink Connector for Apache Kafka
+# Aiven's HTTP Sink Connector for Apache Kafka®

 ![HTTP logo](docs/IETF-Badge-HTTP.png)

-This is a sink [Kafka Connect](https://kafka.apache.org/documentation/#connect) connector that sends Kafka records over HTTP.
+This is a sink [Apache Kafka Connect](https://kafka.apache.org/documentation/#connect) connector that sends Kafka records over HTTP.

 ## How it works